jimburton/noughts-and-crosses/README.md

     $ cd sparktest
     $ mvn compile && mvn exec:java

+This starts the server running.
+Now you can open a client by visiting http://localhost:4567.
+Open several clients in different tabs and connect to the server using different names.
+As users join the server, their names will be listed as links -- clicking on a link will start a game with that user.

 For more information on how to use Spark, see http://sparkjava.com/tutorials/.

 ## Using the Lombok annotations